pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// A name under which this resource can be referenced by the containers.
 	Name string

+	// Claim determines where to find the claim.
+	Claim ClaimSource
+}

+// ClaimSource either references one separate ResourceClaim by name or
+// embeds a template for a ResourceClaim, but never both.
+//
+// Additional options might get added in the future, so code using this
+// struct must error out when none of the options that it supports are set.
+ClaimSource struct {
 	// The resource is independent of the Pod and defined by
 	// a separate ResourceClaim in the same namespace as
 	// the Pod.
 Either this or Template must be set, but not both.